Dangerous Flu Symptoms You Should Never Ignore

 • Stuffy nose

-If you’re in a high-risk group, you should call a healthcare provider (HCP) at the first sign of the flu.
-Even if you’re not in that category, if you’re very sick or worried about your symptoms, it’s best to visit your HCP.
-People with sick children ages 5 or younger should be sure to contact an HCP for advice about antiviral therapy.
+If you’re in a high-risk group, you should call a healthcare provider (HCP) if you develop symptoms of the flu.
+If you’re not at high risk for the flu but you feel very sick or worried about your symptoms, it’s best to visit your HCP.
+People with sick children ages 5 or younger should be sure to contact an HCP for advice about how to treat the flu, including antiviral therapy.
 Antiviral drugs could ease symptoms and help people recover more quickly or avoid serious complications if they are given one to two days after symptoms appear.

 It’s important to recognize more serious flu-like symptoms.
-These red flags may vary among people of different ages.
+These signs may vary among people of different ages.

 Worrisome symptoms among babies include: